 A key demographic risk for all retirement systems, including OPPRS, is improvements in mortality (longevity) greater than anticipated.
-While the actuarial assumptions reflect small, continuous improvements in mortality experience over time and these assumptions are refined every experience study, the risk arises because there is a possibility of some sudden shift, perhaps from a significant medical breakthrough that could quickly increase liabilities.
-Likewise, there is some possibility of a public health crisis that could result in a significant number of additional deaths in a short time period, which would also be significant, although more easily absorbed.
+While the actuarial assumptions reflect small, continuous improvements in mortality experience over time and these assumptions are refined every experience study, the risk arises because there is a possibility of some sudden shift, perhaps from a significant medical breakthrough, that could quickly increase liabilities.
+Likewise, there is some possibility of a public health crisis that could result in a significant number of additional deaths in a short time period, as experienced with the COVID-19 pandemic.
+This type of event is also significant, although more easily absorbed.
 While either of these events could happen, it represents a small probability and thus represents much less risk than the volatility associated with investment returns.